SOLAS-TTRPG/SOLAS/README.md

 *Range: 6 Tiles*

-Three creatures of your choice who remain in range get to add R1 to their rolls (checks, attacks, and tricks)
+Three creatures of your choice who remain in range get to add R1 to their rolls (checks, attacks, and spells)

 ### Burning Hands
 *Range: 3 Tiles*